The Stone Age of Blogging is Over – What’s Next?

 Short sentences with a link were quite common.
 Adding images or even videos did not happen a lot at first.
 I remember that I rarely added images during the first months of my blog in 2003.

 Blogging and journalism were like two opposite sides of the same coin, they never touched each other.
 Bloggers were treated like mere commentators.

-Over the years not only journalists have embraced blogging but blogging itself has become more journalistic and in-depth.
+Over the years not only journalists have embraced blogging but blogging itself has also reached journalistic length and depth.

 Some blog posts over at Search Engine Land are so long I rarely have the time to read them in their entirety.

-Blogs are interfaces and hubs in a social Web environment
+Blogs Became Interfaces and Hubs in a Social Web Environment

 Without a blog a site is like a dead end.
 There is nothing really you can offer to make people used to social media engage with your site unless you have at least a blog.